Description

 Risk and Exploitability

-The CVSS score of 6.1 indicates medium severity, but the lack of available EPSS data means the exploitation probability is unknown.
+The CVSS score of 6.1 indicates medium severity, and the EPSS score of 0.00022 points to the exploitation probability being very low but nonzero.
 The vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector is remote HTTP or WebSocket requests that set a malicious Origin header; any external domain can exploit the bug by sending crafted requests that satisfy the allow_origin_pat regex.
 If unmitigated, attackers could conduct phishing campaigns, retrieve sensitive API data, or exploit downstream execution paths that depend on trusted origins.

 Remediation